jiangwenyuan/nuster/README.md

 In v3.x these tasks are moved to the master process and also done in iterations, and these parameters can be set to control the number of times of certain task during one iteration.

-During one iteration `dict-cleaner` entries are checked, invalid entries will be deleted (by default, 100).
+During one iteration no more than `dict-cleaner` entries are checked, invalid entries will be deleted (by default, 10000).

 ### data-cleaner

-During one iteration `data-cleaner` data are checked, invalid data will be deleted (by default, 100).
+During one iteration no more than `data-cleaner` data are checked, invalid data will be deleted (by default, 10000).

 ### disk-cleaner

 If disk persistence is enabled, data are stored in files.
 These files are checked by master process and will be deleted if invalid, for example, expired.

-During one iteration `disk-cleaner` files are checked, invalid files will be deleted (by default, 100).
+During one iteration no more than `disk-cleaner` files are checked, invalid files will be deleted (by default, 100).

 ### disk-loader

 After the start of nuster, master process will load information about data previously stored on disk into memory.

-During one iteration `disk-loader` files are loaded(by default, 100).
+During one iteration no more than `disk-loader` files are loaded(by default, 100).

 ### disk-saver

 Master process will save `disk sync` cache data periodically.

-During one iteration `disk-saver` data are checked and saved to disk if necessary (by default, 100).
+During one iteration no more than `disk-saver` data are checked and saved to disk if necessary (by default, 100).

 See [Store](#disk) for details.